Scotland

 Politics

 Scotland is a pretty left-leaning country.
-Our governing party is the SNP (Scottish National Party), and our First Minister is Humza Yousaf.
-About half the country wants independence from the UK, and the other half doesn’t.
-Discussions on it can get pretty heated, so I would try to avoid it if I were you!
+Our governing party is the SNP (Scottish National Party), and our First Minister is John Swinney.
+Over the last decade, the big political question has been whether or not Scotland should be independent from the UK.
+About half the country wants independence, and the other half doesn’t.
+Discussions on it can be passionate, so it might be a topic to stay clear of!

 Language